Nevada Laws on Theft, Larceny, and Shoplifting

 • intentionally stealing a firearm or motor vehicle.

-Like many other states, Nevada classifies its theft-related offenses as felonies or misdemeanors according to the dollar value of the property involved in the offense.
-Larceny crimes are classified in a similar fashion but referred to as grand larceny (felonies) and petit larceny (misdemeanors).
-Let's take a closer look at the different levels of theft and larceny in Nevada.
+Like many other states, Nevada classifies theft-related offenses as felonies or misdemeanors according to the value or type of property stolen.
+Larceny crimes are classified similarly but referred to as grand larceny (felonies) and petit larceny (misdemeanors).

 Theft and larceny are considered misdemeanors in Nevada if the value of the goods, services, or property stolen is less than $1,200.
 A person convicted of a misdemeanor faces up to six months in jail and a fine of $1,000.

-Theft and larceny become felonies when the property stolen is valued at $1,200 or more or the stolen item is a firearm or motor vehicle.
-The penalty increases as the value of the stolen property increases.
+Theft and larceny become felonies when the property stolen is valued at $1,200 or more or the stolen item is a firearm, motor vehicle, or catalytic converter.
+The penalty generally increases as the value of the stolen property increases.
+However, for catalytic converter thefts, the penalty increases depending on how many catalytic converters the person steals.

-Category C felonies.
-If the value of property or services stolen is between $5,000 and $25,000, the crime constitutes a category C felony, punishable by one to five years in prison and a fine up to $10,000.
-Stealing a motor vehicle (any value) is also a category C felony (unless it's a repeat offense as described below).
+If the value of property or services stolen is between $5,000 and $25,000, the crime constitutes a category C felony, punishable by one to five years in prison and a fine of up to $10,000.
+Stealing a motor vehicle (any value) is also a category C felony (unless it's a repeat offense as described below), as is stealing 10 or more used catalytic converters.

 • A repeat offense for stealing a vehicle—within five years of each other—is a class B felony, punishable by one to six years in prison and a fine up to $5,000.

-• If the value of the property or services involved is $100,000 or more, the penalty is one to 20 years in state prison and a fine up to $15,000.
+• If the value of the property or services involved is $100,000 or more, the penalty carries one to 20 years in state prison and a fine of up to $15,000.

 Restitution